buryhoganllc/sonic-playground-guides/guides/beat-nexus.md

 ## Basics

-`Beat Nexus` is working properly when the "brightly lit" zones on all four (4) sides of the device trigger sounds that can be heard on any of the headphones.
+`Beat Nexus` is working properly when the "brightly lit" zones on all four (4) control-consoles of the device trigger sounds that can be heard on any of the headphones.
 Note that there are also "dimly lit" zones that do __NOT__ trigger sounds, but only _modify_ other sounds.
 The four (4) triangles on the center "visualizer" will animate in response to sounds being played on that respective side of the device.
-The large `UP`/`DOWN` arrow buttons on the right side of each bay control volume for the two (2) pairs of headphones connected to that side of the device.
+The large `UP`/`DOWN` arrow buttons on the right side of each console will control volume for the two (2) pairs of headphones connected to that side of the device.

-Each individual side of `Beat Nexus` will "time out" after a set number of seconds when it is not being played.
-When a side reaches its time-out, its volume will return to a default level, and it will start a simple attract-animation with its lights.
-When all four (4) sides are in their time-out state, the center visualizer will also begin an attract-animation.
+Each individual console of `Beat Nexus` will "time out" after a set number of seconds when it is not being played.
+When a conle reaches its time-out, its volume will return to a default level, and it will start a simple attract-animation with its lights.
+When all four (4) consoles are in their time-out state, the center visualizer will also begin an attract-animation.

 `Beat Nexus` runs on a Mac Mini, running one (1) piece of software: `Ableton Live 12 Suite`.
 There are four (4) touch-controllers connected to the computer by USB cables.
 Most issues can be solved by: